MadelineRLuth/MadelineRLuth.github.io/index.md

 #### Extracurricular Involvement at UCSD
 * Student Organizer for the 2018-2019 [Genetics, Bioinformatics, & Systems Biology Colloquium](http://genomic.weebly.com)
 * Admissions Committee Member for 2018-2019 BMS Program Recruitment
-* Student Organizer of the 2019 [BMS Program Annual Retreat](https://biomedsci.ucsd.edu/calendar/bms-retreat.html), featuring keynote speaker [Lior Pachter](https://pachterlab.github.io) from CalTech
+* Student Organizer of the 2019 BMS Program Annual Retreat, featuring keynote speaker [Lior Pachter](https://pachterlab.github.io) from CalTech
 * Student Organizer of the 2018-2019 BMS Student-Invited Speaker Seminar, featuring [Clodagh O'Shea](https://www.salk.edu/scientist/clodagh-oshea/) from Salk Institute
 * Student Organizer for the [2021 UCSD Genetics Program Retreat](https://genetics.ucsd.edu/annual-retreat/retreat-2021.html)

 ## Undergraduate Education and Research
 I obtained my B.S. in Microbiology from UC Riverside in 2016.
-As an undergraduate research assistant in the lab of [David Crowley](https://profiles.ucr.edu/app/home/profile/crowley), I studied how properties of biochar influence survival and propagation of plant-growth-promoting rhizobacteria and potential applications to agriculture.
+As an undergraduate research assistant in the lab of [David Crowley](https://profiles.ucr.edu/app/home/profile/crowley), I studied the effects of biochar on survival and propagation of plant-growth-promoting rhizobacteria and potential applications to agriculture.
 Following this work, I joined the lab of [Sharon L. Walker](https://drexel.edu/engineering/about/faculty-staff/W/walker-sharon/), where I investigated the attachment and detachment kinetics of *E. coli O157:H7* on leafy green vegetables, commonly a source of foodborne illness.
 In 2015, I was awarded the $5,000 [UCR Chancellor's Research Fellowship](https://se.ucr.edu/research/chancellor_fellowship) to complete my [University Honors](https://honors.ucr.edu) thesis titled "Effect of Material Properties on Bacterial Attachment to Thin Film Photocatalytic Titanium Dioxide" under the mentorship of Dr. Walker.

 ## Scientific Outreach and Volunteerism
 * Graduate Application Mentorship Program (GradAMP) Mentor for the Fall 2020 application cycle